RyanLiu6/focus/nextcloud/README.md

 > This assumes that `focus` is checked out at `$HOME/dev/focus`!

 ## Backups
-Data for NextCloud is stored locally at `$HOME/Data/nextcloud`.
+Data for NextCloud is stored locally at `$HOME/Data/nextcloud`, and can be backed up with the following:

-Below are commands for backing up and restoring from backup.
-Feel free to modify a cronjob to automatically backup every so often.
 ```bash
 # Backup
 docker exec CONTAINER /usr/bin/mysqldump -u root --password=<root password> nextcloud > backup.sql